Basic Application Requirements

 - If married, be in a valid Catholic marriage for at least five years.

-- Must show a history of active participation in pastoral and liturgical ministry in his parish
+- Able to show a history of active participation in pastoral and liturgical ministry

 - Commit to be present for all required classes, days of reflection, ministry events and retreats throughout the five-year formation program